dreamcatcher-tech/network/Inbox/2025-01-15 1007 true immersed interface.md

 We can achieve this using just browser tabs, and then show it as a large number of screens in a virtual world.

 If we work on just providing browsers, then this can avoid having a full blown computer.

+Eye tracking so it knows what you're looking at.